The shape distribution of superclusters in SDSS DR 12: Acknowledgement

 \section{Acknowledgement}

-SB thanks Elmo Temple for the hospitality and support during a visit to the Tartu Observatory, University of Tartu where the project was conceived and the early part of this work was done.
+SB thanks Elmo Tempel for the hospitality and support during a visit to the Tartu Observatory, University of Tartu where the project was conceived and the early part of this work was done.
 SB also thanks Varun Sahni, Prakash Sarkar, Santanu Das for their contributions in developing SURFGEN2 in its initial phase.
 We acknowledge the support by ETAg grant PRG1006 and by EU through the ERDF CoE grant TK133.
+We are grateful to the anonymous referee for the comments and suggestions which greatly improved the quality of this paper.